josephjkuang/pixel_art/README.md

 ## Organization

-The Project is organized such that the various mehthods are stored in python files.
+The Project is organized such that the various methods are stored in python files.
 The various available inputs are placed in the inputs folder, but other inputs can also be added if desired.

+The `bilinear.py`, `nearestNeighbors.py` and `epx.py` are implementations of the naive methods that we implemented and can be referenced in the Upscale notebook.

+The `utils.py` file has utilities for displaying images.

+The `similarityGraph.py` has the functions used to create the similarity graphs used in the Voronoi cell graph implementation (Milestone 1).
+The `voronoi.py` has the Voronoi cell graph implementation (Milestones 2).
+The `splines.py` has the spline curve generation functions (Milestone 3) however, this is currently unused for the full method.
+The `curves.py` has the replacement implementation for the spline curve generation (Milestones 3 and 4).
+The `render.py` has the functions necessary for rendering the images after everything has been calculated (Milestone 5).

 ## To Run